Welcome To Furniture City Kennel Club

-The show was held at the Jamestown fairgrounds on the Saturday before Labor Day until the early 70's when it moved to the exhibition hall at the Greensboro Coliseum.
+The inital shows was held at the Jamestown fairgrounds on the Saturday before Labor Day until the early 70's when it moved to the exhibition hall at the Greensboro Coliseum.
 It stayed there until it moved to the Jim Graham Building in Raleigh.
 A second show was established in the late 70's and was held at City Lake Park in High Point.

 After becoming a member of AKC, James R. White, noted multiple group judge was elected as its first delegate.
 Other members of note were superintendents Barbara Moss Inman and Jean Whitt.

 Current club meetings are held the second Monday of each month at the High Point Keller Williams office at 665 N Main Street, High Point starting at 7 pm.
 If you are a dog lover living in the Triad area, please contact Meg Wood for more information:

 Here are some of the upcoming events for the club